barrettotte/IBMi-Book/preface/access.md

 # IBMi Access and Software

+This book relies on having access to an IBMi running V7R3+.
 At my current workplace I was lucky enough to be given access to the IBMi.
 Otherwise, this book would have never been made.
 Unfortunately, I believe it is getting harder to find sites to get IBMi access.